dougabugg/social-media-presence-control-panel/README.md

 # social-media-presence-control-panel
 An applicaiton for managing social media presence on multiple platforms

+# Project Viability

+It is not uncommon for me to start a project, but run into a roadblock, and lose interest in working on the project for a time.
+This project is no different.
+I guess the roadblock that hit me the hardest was how "viable" this project would be.
+The current path I was heading down, I was effectively trying to reimplement [selenium](https://en.wikipedia.org/wiki/Selenium_(software)) using a webview and some hacky javascript.
+I might still be able to make a working prototype this way, but I'm not convinced it will be a good path forward for the project in the long term.

+Another idea I had was to build a framework to allow the user to "record" their interactions with any website, and then "play back" and customize certain aspects of the interaction in an automated fashion later.
+I think this is a lot more viable and useful; if a website changes their layout and breaks the automation, users don't need to wait for an update or patch to be released by a developer, they simply need to "re-record" any interactions that "broke".

+So the scope of this "super project" is much larger than this project; my goal now is to build a tool for automating arbitrary interactions on websites for sending and collecting data.
+Such a project might not benefit from a simple webview, but a full fledged user agent, like [servo](https://en.wikipedia.org/wiki/Servo_(software))

+# (previous musings)

 ## What's the roadmap?

 The high level roadmap is first to design/document and then build web scrapers to grab data from various social media websites, and present all that data in various forms for further processing and inspection.